csitfun/LogiEval/readme.md

 # LogiEval: a benchmark suite for testing logical reasoning abilities of instruct-prompt large language models

-This repository is based on the OpenAI Eval library [](https://github.com/openai/evals).
+This repository is based on the [OpenAI Eval library](https://github.com/openai/evals).

 ## Set up
 `pip install evals`